# Automounter master map # +auto_master # Use directory service #/net -hosts -nobrowse,hidefromfinder,nosuid /home auto_home -nobrowse,hidefromfinder /Network/Servers -fstab /- -static

 Look for confirmation that each share mounted successfully:

-automount: /System/Volumes/Data/Users/me/Nas/media mounted automount: /System/Volumes/Data/Users/me/Nas/storage mounted automount: /System/Volumes/Data/Users/me/Nas/archives mounted
+automount: /System/Volumes/Data/Nas/media mounted automount: /System/Volumes/Data/Nas/storage mounted automount: /System/Volumes/Data/Nas/archives mounted

-If you happen to be mounting any shares into your user directory, make sure you have updated your mountpoints to match Catalina’s new directory structure.
-Otherwise, automount will complain about /Users/you/mountpoint not existing.
+If you happen to be mounting any shares into the /System/Volumes/Data/ directory, make sure you have updated your mountpoints to match Catalina’s new directory structure.
+Otherwise, automount will complain about the mount point not existing.